 Welcome to the 10 Days to a Better Shopify Store Series!
 To see the rest of the series, click here.

-It takes quite a bit of time to figure out where to find things and this Shopify guide is designed to help you locate things quickly and efficiently, thus saving you weeks of setting things up because you can’t find the options or don’t know they even exist.
+It takes quite a bit of time for beginners to figure out where to find things and this Shopify guide is designed to help you locate things quickly and efficiently, thus saving you weeks of setting things up because you can’t find the options or don’t know they even exist.

 After you sign up for a Shopify account, the first thing you’ll see is your back office homepage.
 It’ll look like this:

 The first thing you’ll want to click is, “Online Store” under “Sales Channels”.

 When you do, new navigation links will pop up.

 Shopify Themes: This is where you change/update your theme.
 If you click on this themes button and then “Customize” in the blue button on the right side of the page, you’ll see TONS of options to customize your theme and make it just how you want it to be.

 Just kinda play around in the sections and see what you can change to make it all your own.